d3QUone/shoeboxed_evernote_extract/README.md

 pwd - allow you to check and sure that you are not mistaken sudo - installation under administration, need your password

-3) Now install 2 packages from Terminal: sudo pip requests sudo pip evernote
+3) Now install 2 packages from Terminal:<br>
+sudo pip requests<br>
+sudo pip evernote<br>

 4) Download script and files, open script in Python IDE and press fn+F5 to run them You’ll get interactive instructions in the script output.
 Follow them you will get all data to authorize.

-If any problems or errors - feel free to contact me.
-I’m waiting on-line.
+If any problems or errors - feel free to contact me. ~I’m waiting on-line~